 You can receive a thorough assessment of whether you qualify to file bankruptcy and whether it makes sense at Nichols Dixon.
 You can also work with skilled Norman divorce lawyers who will strive to gain a thorough understanding of your specific goals and concerns.

-For strong, trustworthy representation with your family law matter, choose Nichols Dixon.
-Call us at (405) 294-1511 today.
+Get strong, trustworthy representation – choose a Norman divorce lawyer from Nichols Dixon.
+Call us at (405) 294-1511 today!

 Drew took the time to get to know me and took great care in understanding my issue so that he could represent me in the best possible way.- Client